LLNL/axom/src/axom/klee/docs/sphinx/specifying_shapes.rst

    See :ref:`Inlet's reader documentation <inlet_readers_label>` for the general warning that applies to all Lua input.

+   Klee does not coordinate Lua evaluation across MPI ranks.
+If an application calls :code:`readShapeSet` on every rank, each rank reads and evaluates the deck and the initialization chunk independently, so both must be deterministic.

 Use :code:`local` helper functions and constants for intermediate values so the global namespace contains only the Klee schema fields that Inlet should read.
 For Lua input, a one-value scale is written as a one-entry table, for example